samanthaweglinski/AirBnB/API_doc.md

     }
     ```

-## Get all Spots owned by the Current User
+## Get all Properties owned by the Current User

-Returns all the spots owned (created) by the current user.
+Returns all the Properties owned (created) by the current user.

 * Require Authentication: true
 * Request